abpframework/abp/docs/en/Blog-Posts/2021-05-24-LeptonX/POST.md

 ## Alpha Version

-As we have mentioned above, both user and developer experience mean a great deal to us.
+As we have mentioned above, both user and developer experience means a great deal to us.
 Therefore, we will release an alpha version of the LeptonX-lite package and the free ABP-based Angular package soon to start collecting feedback from our users.
 Once the packages are released, we would like you to try them out and give us feedback.
 It will help us improve the LeptonX greatly.
 We plan to release a stable version later this year.

 To stay up-to-date with LeptonX and be notified once the alpha version is ready, follow our [Twitter account](https://twitter.com/volosoftcompany).